Construction Timekeeping Software: Track Hours Without the Headache

 Key Pain Points It Solves

-Construction loses roughly 7% of labor budgets to time theft annually.
-Add another 8% to payroll inaccuracy and buddy punching, and you're looking at up to 15% of labor costs walking out the door.
+Construction loses roughly 7% of labor budgets to time theft3 annually.
+Add another 8% to payroll inaccuracy and buddy punching1, and you're looking at up to 15% of labor costs walking out the door.
 For a contractor running $2 million in annual labor, that's $300,000.

 When you're making technology decisions for growing your construction business, timekeeping is one of the highest-ROI starting points.